KNMILLS/football-strategy/docs/Design.md

 ## 2) Game Scope & Mode

 * Single, self-contained “Standard” game (no seasons/franchise ties).
-* Pre-game coin flip decides initial possession (planned; see §8.1).
-Current build starts with Home on offense.
+* Pre-game coin flip decides initial possession (implemented; see §8.1).
+Regulation starts with coin flip into kickoff.
 * We play by clock, quarters, and rules (OT if tied).
 Current build also shows a Drives header control (to be removed).
 * Local hot-seat (Offense vs Defense) and Solo (Offense vs AI, Defense chosen by AI).